dannyjameswilliams/song-matcher/README.md

 ### Front-end

+If you have the python file running in one terminal, you can open a second, separate terminal to run the remainder of this section, so that two processes are running concurrently.

 The front-end is entirely via React and you must first change to the `app` directory via
 ```bash
 cd app